Want to visit Malaysia’s jungle interior and wondering how to go to Taman Negara from KL? We can help!

 Have any questions?
 Join our Malaysia Travel Planning Facebook group here now!
 It’s the perfect place to ask any questions and to be inspired.

 Map: How To Go To Taman Negara From Kuala Lumpur

 How far is Taman Negara from Kuala Lumpur?
 The distance from Kuala Lumpur to Taman Negara is around 230 kilometres taking the most direct roads.

 The driving time Taman Negara KL starts at around 3 hours but heavily depends on traffic, especially on your way out of KL.
-It’s more likely to take 4-5 hours.
+It’s more likely to take 4-5 hours unless you leave early.

 Note that when you want to get to Taman Negara National Park from Kuala Lumpur, you actually want to get to Kuala Tahan which is the small town on the edge of the national park where accommodation options are located.